Bruce Fairbairn: Career

-Early life and Prism
+Early life and work with Prism

-Fairbairn played the trumpet since the age of 5, as well as studying piano.
-Until the age of 16, he was a trumpeter in community groups.
-While in the 10th grade at Vancouver's Prince of Wales Secondary School, Fairbairn founded his first band The Spectres, managed by Bruce Allen, who would remain with Fairbairn through his career.
+Born in Vancouver, Fairbairn began playing the trumpet at the age of five and also studied piano.
+Until the age of 16, he was a trumpetist in community groups.
+Fairbairn founded a rhythm and blues band called The Spectres, while attending Prince of Wales Secondary School in Vancouver.
+The band was managed by Bruce Allen, who went on to work with Fairbairn throughout his career.
+In the early 1970s Fairbairn joined the R&B-jazz band Sunshyne.
+In 1973, bandmate Tom Keenlyside invited Jim Vallance to join the band as their drummer.
+Vallance left for a trip to Amsterdam later that same year, and in the meantime the band hired a new drummer.

-In the early 1970s, Fairbairn started producing while he was part of the Vancouver jazz-rock group Sunshyne, in which he played both trumpet and horn.
-There he met bandmate Jim Vallance, who would go on to become one of the most successful songwriters in the music industry and an important music associate.
-After Vallance left Sunshyne in 1973, Fairbairn changed Sunshyne's format to blues-rock-pop.
 Fairbairn recruited guitarist Lindsay Mitchell, from Vancouver band Seeds of Time, as singer-songwriter and frontman.
 Fairbairn worked through 1974 to land a recording contract for Sunshyne, using demos of two songs written by Mitchell.
-By mid-1975, when Fairbairn could not close a record deal for Sunshyne, he approached Vallance for assistance.
-Vallance reworked the arrangements on the Mitchell songs and supplied three of his own at Fairbairn's request.
+By mid-1975, when Fairbairn could not close a record deal for Sunshyne, he approached Vallance for assistance, who became the band's drummer under the pseudonym Rodney Higgs.
+Vallance also reworked the arrangements on the Mitchell songs and supplied three of his own at Fairbairn's request.
 One of the Vallance songs, "Open Soul Surgery" impressed an executive at record label GRT, who signed Fairbairn's group to a recording contract in 1976.

-Over the next year, Fairbairn produced an album using musicians from both Sunshyne and Seeds of Time (including himself).
-The newly renamed band Prism released its debut album in 1977.
-The album reached platinum status in Canada, with sales in excess of 100,000 albums by 1978.
-Fairbairn himself, however, elected not to be a member of Prism, and is credited only as producer and as a session musician on the album, and he did not play with Prism in any live performances.
+Fairbairn's first production credit was the band's 1976 single "I Ain't Lookin' Anymore", which he co-produced with Vallance.
+Later that same year the band changed names to Prism and released their debut album in 1977.
+Valance chose not to produce the album and Fairbairn took over the production duties, having quit playing trumpet for the band.
+The album and reached No. 137 on Billboards Top LPs & Tapes chart and was achieved platinum status in Canada.

-Fairbairn produced Prism's next three albums, all of which went platinum or double platinum in Canada.
+Fairbairn produced Prism's next three albums – See Forever Eyes (1978), Armageddon (1979) and Young and Restless (1980) – all of which went platinum or double platinum in Canada.
+See Forever Eyes also reached No. 158 on the Billboard chart.

 In 1980, Fairbairn won his first of three Canadian music industry Producer of the Year Juno Awards for Prism's third album, Armageddon.